SideFx/wxTranslator/How to build wxWidgets/Build on Windows.md

 Then proceed as follows:

-- Launch the **UCRT64** console
+- Launch either the **UCRT64** (Windows x64) or **CLANGARM64** (Windows arm64) console
 - Update the toolchain using pacman:
   `pacman -Syu`
-- Copy the included shell script to your home directory and execute it
-  (This will install all necessary packages required to build the wxWidgets framework)
+- Copy the appropriate included shell script to your home directory and execute it (This will install all necessary packages required to build the wxWidgets framework)
 - Create a `git` folder in your home directory:
   `mkdir git`
 - Change into that directory: